 - Place the frozen raspberries in a gallon size Ziploc type bag and add the cornstarch to them.
 Seal the bag and shake the raspberries until they are well coated.
 Sprinkle over the top of the cream cheese filling.

 - Roll up the dough jelly roll style and slice into 1 ½ inch slices.
 Refer to my post for instructions on how to slice these with dental floss.

 - Place the slices into the prepared baking dish.
-I can only fit 12 in my 9x13 pan so if you got more than 12 you will need an additional smaller pan.
+I can only fit 12 in my 9x13 pan, so if you have more than 12, you will need an additional smaller pan.
 Cover and let rise in a warm place for 30 minutes.
 Preheat the oven to 350 degrees and make the icing.

 - Bake at 350 degrees for 25-35 minutes.
-The tops should be lightly browned and the center roll should be done.
-Cool about 15 minutes before drizzling with icing.
+The tops should be lightly browned, and the center roll should be done.
+Cool for about 15 minutes before drizzling with icing.

 Cream Cheese Filling